 Simulation exercises engage all stakeholders in the organisation, especially if threat scenarios relate to code repositories and development, test, and production environments.
 In training the developers, EnSign uses advanced products and games like Secure Code Warrior, which strengthen their knowledge about secure coding practices.
-CTFZONE, a large regional 'capture the flag' (CTF) competition organised by BI.ZONE, serves as an interactive training for developers based on practical examples and cases or attack simulations on applications.
+Cyber Polygon, a global online training organised by BI.ZONE and supported by the World Economic Forum (WEF) and the International Criminal Police Organization (INTERPOL), is the world's largest technical training for corporate teams where specialists can raise global cyber resilience and strengthen their competencies in repelling cyber-attacks.
+Another opportunity for specialists to develop security skills is CTFZONE, a large regional 'capture the flag' (CTF) competition organised by BI.ZONE, which serves as an interactive training for developers based on practical examples and cases or attack simulations on applications.